 Through its college tuition assistance program for employees, FedEx encourages career advancement within the company.

-A world leader and innovator, Google has set a pace for the world to follow.
+A world leader and innovator, Google have set a pace for the world to follow.
 As cloud computing, search engine, software, hardware, and technology king, all employees at Google are more than happy campers in their high-tech and a fantastic factory full of innovation’s best-kept secrets.
 And that’s not all, they get dozens of free perks from all-you-can-eats, fitness benefits, museum discounts, to Google Talk with famous icons.

 And of course, there’s the more than generous tuition reimbursement program other companies have a hard time matching.
-For employees in pursuit of a higher education in the field related to their career in Google, the multibillion-dollar company gives up to a whopping $12,000 assistance per year.
+For employees in pursuit of higher education in the field related to their career in Google, the multibillion-dollar company gives up to a whopping $12,000 assistance per year.
 Simply work full-time and receive A’s and B’s with flying colors, and it’s every Google employee’s extra trophy.

 “Lifelong learning is inherently Googley.
 That’s why we offer extensive opportunities for personal and professional development.
 Whether it’s onsite coding or cooking classes, degree programs, or the guitar lessons you’ve been meaning to take, we’ll support you in doing what you love,” said the company.